nickderobertis/copier-pypi-sphinx-flexlate/README.md

 Navigate to the repo base folder and run:

 ```
-pipenv run python upload.py
+mvenv run global python upload.py
 ```

 ### Updating Build Requirements

-The Github Actions CI/CD uses `Pipfile.lock` to install its requirements.
-Run `pipenv update` locally to update the `Pipfile.lock` with the newest dependencies and push into the `master` branch to get the dependencies updated on the CI/CD system.
+The Github Actions CI/CD uses `multivenv` to install its requirements.
+Run `mvenv compile` locally to update the `requirements/*.txt` with the newest dependencies and push into the `master` branch to get the dependencies updated on the CI/CD system.